Glen Bell

-Glen William Bell Jr. (September 3, 1923 – January 16, 2010) was an American restaurateur who founded Taco Bell.
+Glen William Bell Jr. (September 3, 1923 – January 16, 2010) was an American restaurateur who was the founder and namesake of Taco Bell.

 Early life

 Glen Bell was born in Lynwood, California, to Glen William Bell Sr. and Ruth Elizabeth Bell (née Johnson).
 His mother was born in Kandiyohi County, Minnesota to a half Swedish father and predominantly English mother.
-His father in Franklin County, Iowa to a German father and predominantly English mother, Glen also had colonial New England ancestry through both his parents' families.
+His father was born in Franklin County, Iowa to a German father and predominantly English mother.
+Glen also had colonial New England ancestry through both his parents' families.

 Career

 Bell graduated from San Bernardino High School in 1941.
 He served in the U.S. Marine Corps as a cook during World War II.
 After the Marines, he started his first hot dog stand 'Bell's Drive-In', in San Bernardino in 1948.

 He is credited with the idea of selling crispy-shell tacos in 1951, and commissioned a custom frying contraption from a man who made chicken coops.

 In 1952, he sold the hot dog stand and built a second location selling hot dogs and hamburgers.
 He soon started selling tacos at a taco stand named Taco-Tia at 19 cents each from a side window.
 Between 1954 and 1955, he opened three Taco Tias in the San Bernardino area, eventually selling those restaurants and opening four El Tacos with a partner in the Long Beach area.
 He partnered with John Galardi, originally hired as a part-time worker and then a manager.
 Galardi later founded the Wienerschnitzel hot dog chain.